tannergaucher/photography-nft-platform/README.md

 - [ ] As a collector, I can purchase a print in btc
 - [ ] As a collector, I can see my collection of prints
 - [ ] As a collector, I can place bids on prints owned by other collectors
+- [ ] As a collector, I can reject bids on prints I own
-- [ ] As a collector, I can reject and accept bids on prints I own, and earn a profit when my prints are sold on the secondary market, at a rate of bidPrice - originalPrice / 2
+- [ ] As a collector, I can accept bids on prints I own, and earn a profit at a rate of bidPrice - originalPrice / 2

 ## Contract Architecture